jscriptcoder/Upside-Down-Reinforcement-Learning/README.md

 # Upside-Down-Reinforcement-Learning

-Landing SpaceX Falcon Rocket using Upside-Down Reinforcement Learning (a.k.a ⅂ꓤ)
+Landing a Spaceship using Upside-Down Reinforcement Learning (a.k.a ⅂ꓤ)